 3. Stop pointing fingers.

 Playing the role of the victim is easy and sometimes feels pretty good, especially compared with accepting the truth.
 The problem is, blaming others prevents you from going forward.
-Most often, pointing fingers is just complaining.

 Life coach Ruchika Batra also adds on Pick the Brain that blaming others gives power to someone else and makes us small.
 Batra also says, “When we blame, we automatically enter the negative zone.
 We loathe someone else or some external factor because we were not able to mold life into our own favor.”